GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 - client_name: (Optional) Client application name
 - contacts: (Optional) User's e-mail ID
-- authorization_redirect_uri:  (Optional) URL which the OpenID Connect Provider (OP) is authorized to redirect the user after authorization.
+- authorization_redirect_uri:  (Optional) URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization.
-- post_logout_uri: (Optional) URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed.
+- post_logout_uri: (Optional) URL to which the RP is requesting the End-User's User Agent be redirected to after a logout has been performed.
 - connection_type_value: (Optional) 'oxd port number' for oxd-server type and 'oxd-https-extension URL' for oxd-https-extension  type
 - connection_type: (Optional) 'local' for oxd-server and 'web' for oxd-https-extension
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)